manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 author: Ittai Abraham
 ---

-In the first part of this post we describe a single-shot variation of Two Round HotStuff (see the [HotStuff v1 paper](https://arxiv.org/pdf/1803.05069v1.pdf) and [this post](https://malkhi.com/posts/2018/03/bft-lens-casper/)) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous posts on [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/) and [Linear PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).
+In the first part of this post we describe a single-shot variation of Two Round HotStuff (see [HotStuff v1 paper, march 2018](https://arxiv.org/pdf/1803.05069v1.pdf) and [this march 2018 post](https://malkhi.com/posts/2018/03/bft-lens-casper/)) using [Locked Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/) that follows a similar path as our previous posts on [Paxos](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/) and [Linear PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).
 In the second part, we describe a fully pipelined multi-shot State Machine Replication version of Two Round HotStuff that is similar to [Casper FFG](https://arxiv.org/abs/1710.09437) and [Streamlet](https://decentralizedthoughts.github.io/2020-05-14-streamlet/).
 For safety we prove a stronger **accountable safety** statement inspired by [Casper FFG](https://arxiv.org/abs/1710.09437).

 The model is [partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) and $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).